 In order to qualify, you must have served with the United States military.

-When ordering war veteran license plates, you need to provide either discharge papers (form DD-214) or other valid proof supporting your military record.
+When ordering war veteran license plates, you need to provide either discharge papers or other valid proof supporting your military record.

 There is a $20 initial charge for these license plates, plus a change fee of $21.50.

 To qualify you must present valid proof of your claim.
 All application and future registration fees are deferred.

 A letter from your commanding officer validating your National Guard status must be presented when applying.
 The cost for these plates is $25.

 You can apply for antique plates if your vehicle is at least 25 years old and used only for exhibitions, parades, car club activities, and any other situation that might spark public interest.
 No inspection is required.